 Would you like to learn how to do this properly?

-We are currently running NLP courses in South Wales.
-If you’re curious about NLP you should check out the NLP Diploma or NLP Business Diploma which will introduce you to NLP and cover some of the basic NLP skills.
+We are currently running NLP courses in South Wales & London.
+If you’re curious about NLP you should check out the NLP Business Diploma which will introduce you to NLP and cover some of the basic NLP skills.
 If you’d like to learn how to do the Belief Change and other equally transformational techniques, then you’ll need to book onto the NLP Practitioner course where we’ll teach you step by step how to do them.
 All our public courses are published on our NLP course schedule page.